svhawkins/nsynth-yamnet/README.md

 Also generates supplementary figures while preprocessing, training, and evaluating:
 1. histograms for every label
-2. 10 mel spectrogram images for each dataset partition for each label iterated
+2. 5 mel spectrogram images for each dataset partition for each label iterated
 3. confusion matrices for every label
 4. There is also a new window opened for each training progress on the network(s), which can be used to manually save accuracy and loss figures during training.

+To NOT have these figures generated, do the following before running:
+1. To not generate histograms, comment out lines 6-22 (or just don't run that cell at all)
+2. To not generate spectrograms, comment out lines 104, 106, 107, and lines 115-121 in `function [features, labels] = featureLabelExtract(adsSubset)`
+3. To not generate confusion matrices, commment out lines 74 and 75.
+4. To not show training progress
+   1. In `trainingOptions` set the `"Plots"` parameter to `"None"` (from `"training-progress"`) on line 64.
+This prohibits a new training progress window.
+   2. In `traningOptions` verbose training output (text based) can be disabled by setting `"Verbose"` to `false` (from `true`) on line 58.

 # Licensing
 The dataset is made available by Google Inc. under a Creative Commons Attribution 4.0 International (CC BY 4.0)